conduktor/conduktor-docs/docs/platform/navigation/sql/index.md

 ### What we will never do

-* We will never support multi-peta bytes setups
+* We will never support multi-peta bytes setups (we are not replacing databricks, snowflake and your datawarehouse)
-* We will never support real time
+* We will never support real time (we are not replacing Flink, ksqlDB, materialize etc)

 ## Database Protocols